 2012: Indoor: Kipp raced the 3,000-meter run twice during the indoor season.
 She first ran at the Husky Classic (2/11), finishing 11th in the elite section with a then-personal-record of 9:18.28.
 Two weeks later, Kipp improved her time in the 3k to 9:18.03 at the Mountain Pacific Sports Federation Indoor Championships.
 The time was ninth overall, but made her the seventh best CU performer in the event.

 Outdoor: Kipp had a season to remember in 2012, winning a conference title and going on to compete on the world stage.
 Kipp’s primary focus was the steeplechase and she wouldn’t lose a single collegiate race all season.
 She started the year off by running the fastest collegiate time (9:43.09) as she won the elite section at the Payton Jordan Cardinal Invite (4/29).
 Kipp became the first CU athlete to win an individual Pac-12 title on May 12 as she took home the steeplechase crown in 9:57.39.
 She came back the following day to score points for the Buffs in the 5k, finishing fifth in 16:23.32.
-Kipp went onto win the NCAA West Prelims (9:58.38) to advance to the NCAA Championships.
+Kipp went on to win the NCAA West Prelims (9:58.38) to advance to the NCAA Championships and was named the USTFCCCA Mountain Region Track Athlete of the Year.
 There she easily made it past the semis and won a very close race against Florida’s Genevieve LaCaze, crossing the finish in 9:49.02 to become the third Buff in seven years to win the event.
-(CU has won five of the last seven titles.)
+(CU won five of those seven titles.)
 Her season didn’t end there as she went on to compete at the U.S. Olympic Team Trials, advancing to the finals and placing third overall with the Olympic Games ‘A’ Standard and lifetime best of 9:35.73.
 Her teammate, Emma Coburn, won the event and the pair became just the third and fourth CU student-athletes to participate in a summer Olympic Games with eligibility remaining.
 Kipp ran the semis in 9:48.33 at the Games to finish her season.

 Outdoor: Kipp started the season by running the 1,500 and 5,000-meter runs before turning her focus to the 3,000-meter steeplechase.
 She ran a personal record of 16:29.38 in the 5k to win the university/open section at the Mt.
 SAC Relays (4/16).
 Kipp recorded a season best time of 4:29.69 in the 1,500 at the Payton Jordan Cardinal Invite (5/1).
 At this time, Kipp started to focus on the steeplechase, winning her debut at the Fum McGraw Open (5/8) in 10:53.14.
 She improved her time in the event to 10:10.48 the following week at the Big 12 Championship.
 Kipp took fourth overall to earn her first All-Big 12 honor and moved up to fourth on the all-time performers list.
 She advanced to the NCAA West Preliminaries in the steeplechase and placed third with a time of 10:10.04.
 Kipp then advanced to the semifinals at the NCAA Championship and clocked a time of 9:59.93 to place second and earned a spot in the finals.
 She became just the third Buff to ever finish the event in less than 10 minutes with the performance.
 Kipp capped off her season in the finals by placing fifth overall to earn her first All-American honor.
 She ran the 25th-best time for a Buff as she finished the race in 9:59.37.